anand-patel05/SCoT/README.md

 This repository provides the official PyTorch implementation of **SCoT: Similarity-guided Conflict-aware Task Consolidation for Continual VQA**, accepted at ECCV 2026.

-## 📌 Overview
+## 📌 Abstract

-Continual Visual Question Answering (VQACL) requires a vision-language model to sequentially acquire new reasoning capabilities while preserving previously learned knowledge.

-However, sequential fine-tuning often leads to catastrophic forgetting due to interference between task-specific parameter updates.

-We propose **SCoT**, a task-vector-based consolidation framework that explicitly models the interaction between incoming and previously accumulated task updates.

-SCoT introduces three key components:

-- **Layer-wise Similarity Estimation:** Measures the alignment between incoming and accumulated task vectors.
-- **Conflict-aware Projection:** Conditionally removes conflicting components of incoming task vectors to mitigate destructive interference.
-- **Adaptive Task Consolidation:** Dynamically adjusts consolidation weights according to layer-wise similarity, balancing knowledge retention and adaptation.

-SCoT enables effective continual learning while mitigating catastrophic forgetting and promoting positive backward transfer.
+Continual learning in visual question answering (VQACL) requires a single vision–language model to acquire new multimodal reasoning skills from a task stream while retaining prior capabilities.
+However, naïve sequential finetuning suffers from catastrophic forgetting.
+Existing continual VQA methods primarily rely on replay or parameter regularization but largely overlook how task-specific updates accumulate and interact in parameter space, particularly whether successive updates are synergistic or conflicting across layers.To address this, we introduce SCoT (Similarity-guided Conflict-aware Task Consolidation), a continual learning framework that represents each task as a parameter update relative to a pretrained anchor model and integrates tasks through layer-wise parameter-space reasoning.
+For each layer, SCoT measures alignment between incoming and accumulated task vectors, removes only destructive components via conditional projection when conflicts arise, and adaptively modulates consolidation strength using similarity-guided weighting.
+This preserves beneficial transfer while suppressing harmful interference, enabling stable yet adaptive continual learning.
+Experiments on VQAv2 and NExT-QA demonstrate strong continual VQA performance, reducing forgetting to near-zero (0.07 and -1.90) while achieving rare positive backward transfer (+5.64 and +6.97), outperforming strong continual-learning and task-vector baselines.

 For additional details, please refer to our [project page](https://anand-patel05.github.io/SCoT/).